deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 ~~Refer back to the benchmark command that you ran in a separate window for Part 3 step 7 (`hashcast -b`).~~

 Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
 (Running benchmark on your own machines is breaking on `scrypt` for some reason.)
+Units are expressed as (unit)H/s, or hashes per second, [thusly](https://hashcat.net/forum/thread-4908.html).

 **Question:** How much slower is Hashcat in cracking bcrypt hashes compared to SHA1 hashes?